rovsuite/monterey/README.md

 Requirements:
 -------------

--An Arduino with ethernet capabilities and a Raspberry Pi
+-An Arduino with ethernet capabilities and a Raspberry Pi (these can be replaced by anything you want if you want to write code to interface with Monterey over UDP)

 -A USB joystick or gamepad